Tamerabdalrazaq/Linux-Stateful-Firewall/README.md

 ## 4. MITM (Man-in-the-Middle) Support

 The module supports modifying packets in real-time for HTTP and FTP traffic, allowing for Man-in-the-Middle (MITM) attacks.
 In this case, packets can be redirected to a different server or port, enabling packet inspection and modification on the fly.

+## 5. DLP
+Prevention of leaking sensitive C code on HTTP and SMTP ports

+## 6. IPS
+Intrusion prevention system base layed with an implementation of a prevention of two known vulnerabilities for the ApacheOfbiz framework (CVE-2024-32113 and CVE-2024-38856)

 ### Relevant Functions:
 - **`handle_mitm_pre_routing()`**: